electrictangent/dotfile_bootstrap/README.md

 Use `config_copy.sh <current-user>` to install the dotfiles to an existing user.

-You must add your own mouse curser GTK3 themes to `.icons/` and `.themes/` respectively.
+You must add your own mouse cursor and GTK3 themes to `.icons/` and `.themes/` respectively.

 ## Misc
 Windows startup/shutdown sounds from Microsoft.